Aurora Config

 route/<routename>/cname/ttlTime to live for the CNAME entry, after which the client should discard or refresh its cache.
 If not set for a route routeDefaults/cname/ttl will be used.

 route/<routename>/azure/enabledIf set to true, the application is exposed to Azure resources, and a CNAME entry is created in Azure, allowing for cluster-independent access to the application from Azure.
 If not set for a route routeDefaults/azure/enabled will be used.
+The Azure route is always exposed with TLS, regardless of the TLS settings on the route.

 route/<routename>/azure/cnameTtlTime to live for the CNAME entry, after which the client should discard or refresh its cache.
 If not set for a route routeDefaults/azure/cnameTtl will be used.